 Criminal Record Certificate Requirement: The applicant must provide a criminal record certificate from any country you have lived in for 12 months or more in the last 10 years if you will be working with vulnerable people.
 The requirement of providing a criminal record certificate does not apply if the applicant provides a satisfactory explanation of why it is not reasonably practicable for them to obtain a criminal record certificate from any or all of the relevant authorities.

-The applicant must score 50 mandatory non-tradeable points to succeed in the entry clearance application for a Skilled Worker visa, and the remaining 20 points can be scored from tradeable points.
+The applicant must score 50 mandatory non-tradeable points to succeed in an application for a Skilled Worker visa, and the remaining 20 points can be scored from tradeable points.
 The mandatory non-tradeable points are given in the table below:

 Characterstics Points